 Hero's Entrance is a semi-global ultimate and has a huge range.
 When you play mid-lane Galio, all you need to do is walk a bit towards the top or bottom river, and then you are within range to use it on an ally champion in the top or bottom lane.

 With Galio, you want to build items that give him a lot of ability power, mixed with some tanky items to help when Galio fights in melee range.
 It's important to build Rod Of Ages as Galio's first item.
 Rod Of Ages stacks over time, giving Galio more health, mana, and Ability power every 30 seconds up to 10 times.
 This means that if you build this item later on, it won't have the same effect, and you will need to wait for it to stack.
 After Rod of ages, you can build some more ability power items, including Rabadon's Deathcap and Void Staff, to help you deal a lot of burst damage.

 For runes, we have the following:

-With Galio, it's easy to proc Electrocute when comboing his crowd control abilities Shield of Durand, and Justice Punch.
-When you hit three separate attacks or abilities, Galio deals extra burst damage.
+With Galio, it's easy to proc Electrocute when comboing his crowd control abilities, Shield of Durand and Justice Punch, then following it up with another ability or auto attack to deal damage.